 We suggest extra clothing and a lunch be brought along for your own comfort.
 In case of bad weather, you may want to bring rain gear and boots.
 The boat is of the open Maine lobster boat design.
 It is open to the elements and has side curtains to eliminate spray while traveling.

 A mate will be aboard to help you take care of your fish (gaff, clean & fillet) if you desire.
 Plastic bags are provided for the fillets at no charge.
 Tips are accepted.
-Generally, a full freezer bag of fillets weighs 12 to 14 pounds.
-The tip for a full plastic fillet bag generally runs about $10.00 depending on whether the fillets are skinned or not.
-Our fillet bags hold 12 to 14 pounds of fillets each.
+Generally, a full freezer bag of fillets is worth $10.00.
+Our plastic bags hold 12 to 14 pounds of fillets each.
 The tip amount used to be less before the catch was predominantly haddock fillets.
 It takes many more haddock fillets to fill one of our fillet bags.
 Also, this is a rule of thumb.
 It is, in fact, a tip.
 Obviously, the size of the tip is also a refection on how the deck hand treated the angler on the trip as well.
 Examples of better treatment include rigging your rod, adding leader material to your reel, the attention paid to the patron, skinning the fillets (on busy days, deck hands don't always have time to do this) and the extra things you might not expect on other deep sea fishing boats.

 If an angler hooks a large fish (i.e. bluefin tuna, halibut etc.), the captain has the right to terminate all other fishing until said fish is landed or lost.
 Anglers will not be compensated for the amount of fishing time lost during the fight.

 1. Persons must be at the dock 1 hour before departure.

 2. Very large and/or empty coolers are to be left ashore.